h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 ### Example 9: Probability Regions and Mahalanobis Distance

+#### Problem Statement
-**Question**: What is the relationship between contour lines and probability regions in a bivariate normal distribution, and how does this extend our understanding of confidence intervals?
+What is the relationship between contour lines and probability regions in a bivariate normal distribution, and how does this extend our understanding of confidence intervals?

 ![Probability Regions](../Images/Contour_Plot_Visual_Question/bivariate_normal_probability_regions.png)